aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ﻿---
-title: Working with Paragraphs – Aspose.Words for Java
+title: Working with Paragraphs in Java
 articleTitle: Working with Paragraphs
 linktitle: Working with Paragraphs
 description: "Paragraph node manipulation practices using Aspose.Words for Java."